 How to Convert from Binary to Octal?

-Let’s walk through the process of converting binary numbers to octal by using a detailed example to make the concept clear and practical.
-To begin, we’ll take a binary number and actively break it into groups of three digits, moving outward from the binary point.
+We’ll take a binary number and actively break it into groups of three digits, moving outward from the binary point.
 Next, we’ll replace each group with its corresponding octal value based on a standard reference chart.
-By following these steps methodically, we’ll transform the binary number into its octal form without losing any accuracy.
-This hands-on approach not only reinforces understanding but also makes the conversion process much easier to remember and apply in real-world scenarios.

 Example: Let’s convert \(\mathsf{1011.00111_{2}}\) to Octal (Base-8).